failure-driven/bdd-workshop-app/ABSTRACT.md

 **prerequisites**

 - developer familiar with running RSpec or similar tests on a rails app
-- can follow setup instructions under preparation
+- can follow the setup instructions under preparation

 **preparation**